cloudquery/codegen/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-This is the repository for CloudQuery SDK.
 If you are looking for CloudQuery CLI and plugins take a look at our [monorepo](https://github.com/cloudquery/cloudquery)

 ## Links